E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_new_storage/readme.rst

 Source Code
 ___________

-This module includes the general SimStore components of the pull request at: https://github.com/openpathsampling/openpathsampling/pull/928
+This module includes the general SimStore components of the pull request at: https://github.com/openpathsampling/openpathsampling/pull/928.

-In particular, includes the files in ??the ``openpathsampling.experimental.storage.simstore`` subpackage within that pull request.??
+In particular, this module is for the files in the ``openpathsampling.experimental.storage.simstore`` subpackage within that pull request.

 .. link the source code